Jake Burger Player Props: Marlins vs. Yankees

 Jake Burger At The Plate

-- In 30.9% of his games this year, Burger has driven in at least one run.
-In 17 of those games (17.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in eight contests.
+- He has scored in 42.9% of his games this season, with two or more runs scored in 6.1%.

-- He has scored in 41 games this year (42.3%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.